johnwcowan/r7rs-work/NamedParametersCowan.md

 ## Named Parameters

 In this design, keywords are disjoint from symbols, but there is no special syntax for them: for each keyword, a variable is bound to the value of that keyword.
 Keywords must be compared with `keyword=?` rather than with `eq?`.

+The problem with this design is that keywords in a library must be exported explicitly, and if the same keyword is used in more than one library then it must be imported from exactly one (or renamed) due to R6RS/R7RS import rules, even though `keyword=?` does not care about the name of the identifier, only the name of the symbol inside the keyword object.
+This is a great nuisance.

 ## Syntax